Teaching Momaday's THE WAY TO RAINY MOUNTAIN Under Open Prairie Skies

 As I came to the end of my reading, we all looked out on the prairie to see distant antelope under a golden sun.
 Is not a spiritual fourth voice invoked inside the reader or listener?
 Surely herein lies a manifestation of the poem's intensity,further intensified by where we sat out in the open prairie.

 *This essay is a modified and shortened version of a section from my out-of-print book Where Land is Mostly Sky (1997).
+I also presented this as a lecture at the University of Bologna in April, 2005.

 See also my hub: http://hubpages.com/hub/Teaching-Native-American-Literature-Aboard and a new hub Contemporary Native American Fiction: Stream of Consciousness.